how to become an art director by lotte andersen

 Ever since she was little, Lotte Andersen has been tearing up the rule book and carving out her own path in life.
-Mentored by the legendary John Pearse, the 60s sartorialist who pioneered the London youthquake, Lotte discovered she had an affinity with art, fashion, music and culture early on, and it was by bringing these facets together which got her where she is today as founder of cult west London club night, Maxilla, and its corresponding DIY zine.
-Her skills of cutting, pasting and curating, have seen her host poster-making workshops for House of Vans, art direct music videos for Mount Kimbie with i-D fave Tyrone Lebon, collaborate with Adidas to create a zine for their Stella Sport range and art direct the official blog.
-Currently working on a book called Problem Child, which features the work of Jesse Jenkins and Phoebe Collings-James, she's the poster girl for making and creating.
+Mentored by the legendary John Pearse, the 60s sartorialist who pioneered the London youthquake, Lotte discovered she had an affinity with art, fashion, music and culture early on.
+By bringing these facets together got her where she is today — founder of cult west London club night, Maxilla, and its corresponding DIY zine.
+Her skills of cutting, pasting, and curating have seen her host poster-making workshops for House of Vans, art direct music videos for Mount Kimbie with i-D fave Tyrone Lebon, collaborate with Adidas to create a zine for the Stella Sport range, and art direct the project's official blog.
+Currently working on a book called Problem Child — which features the work of Jesse Jenkins and Phoebe Collings-James — she's the poster girl for making and creating.
 Here she shares her journey.

 Starting my party MAXILLA has been my biggest influence.
-If you do a night you're basically art directing… you're picking the space (location scouting), Inviting people (that's casting), sorting the light (that's mood), decorating (set design), making posters (that's layout / graphics).
+If you do a night, you're basically art directing; you're picking the space (location scouting), inviting people (that's casting), sorting the light (that's mood), decorating (set design), making posters (layout and graphics).
 Everything I did with MAXILLA is transferable to what I do now.
 I always say that events/installations/parties are live art directing.
-A party is for a night working with a director or a photographer immortalises what you've pulled together."
+A party is, for a night, working with a director or a photographer immortalizes what you've pulled together.

 I studied fashion, but before that I interned at McQueen on the final collection he completed, the one that broke Showstudio.
-I also learnt how to weld at Tom Dixon's studio, designed a LotteBag at Bill Amberg, shoes with Georgina Goodman and learnt how to do textile print with Ross Menuez in New York.
+I also learned how to weld at Tom Dixon's studio, designed a LotteBag at Bill Amberg, shoes with Georgina Goodman, and learned how to do textile print with Ross Menuez in New York.
 The internships did it.
 From my experience, working beneath or with someone whose aesthetic you respect is everything.
-I hated college I felt like a massive loser, I had no mates, I hated the student bar, I liked the library.
-I left after doing a trend-forecasting project on communication, where I basically told my tutors and all the students in the class that all their information was online so I didn't understand why they all pretended not to know each other… I went on to work for an incredible tailor who taught me how to understand what a client wanted; that process of going through references to find the suit the client wanted has been totally transferable."
+I hated college I felt like a massive loser; I had no mates, I hated the student bar, I liked the library.
+I left after doing a trend-forecasting project on communication, where I basically told my tutors and all the students in the class that all their information was online so I didn't understand why they all pretended not to know each other.
+I went on to work for an incredible tailor who taught me how to understand what a client wanted; that process of going through references to find the suit the client wanted has been totally transferable.